Forms & Information

 Type of Practice:

-The practice is equipped for digital radiology, ultrasonography, focused shock wave, thermography, and endoscopy.
+The practice is equipped for digital radiology, ultrasonography, focused shock wave, and endoscopy.

-Companion Animal Caseload: restricted to general practice feline and canine and specialty dentistry (equine and companion animal)
+Companion Animal Caseload: General practice feline and canine and specialty dentistry (equine and companion animal)

 Types of Cases (estimated % by system or categories):